6. Sedimentation

 Figure 110 – Column of well marked alternating dolomite and chert (positive relief) (view approximately 10 m high) (Sabie River.
 S. Africa)

 These are sedimentary rocks formed by the precipitation of chemical compounds carried in solution by the water.
-Naturally the components of these rocks will be those that are most soluble, like salt, gypsum, chert and calcite.
+Naturally the components of these rocks will be those which are most soluble, like salt, gypsum, chert, calcite and iron.

 This is the general term for rocks originating from the precipitation of the substances under saturated solutions.
 Of these, the most abundant by far, are limestones which are constituted almost entirely by calcite.
 They are generally fine grained and range in colour from almost white, when very pure, to varying shades of gray depending on the quantity of organic matter present.